 Phytoestrogens have three variations:

 - Isoflavones – the most abundant phytoestrogen.
-A popular example of isoflavone-rich food is soy.
+A well-known example of isoflavone-rich food is soy.
 Most herbal and natural estrogen supplements have isoflavone in their list of ingredients.

 - Lignans – the second most common type of phytoestrogen.
 You can get lignans from flax seeds, sunflower seeds, pumpkin seeds, barley, berries and cruciferous veggies.